a2535171138/Shoreline-Detection/README.md

 UAED & MUGE: https://github.com/ZhouCX117/UAED_MuGE

 ## UAED
-Before using UAED for training and prediction, you need to install efficientnet-pytorch.
+Before using UAED for training and prediction, you need to install efficientnet-pytorch
 ```bash
 pip install efficientnet-pytorch
 ```